astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 A solution of particular intrest is when the source, lens, and observer all lie on a single line.
 Then $\beta = 0$ and $\theta =
 \pm\theta_E$.
-In fact, it's not just two $\pm$ solutions in this case -- if the three are perfectly lines up, then there is no preferred direction that defines any particular plane in which to draw a diagram like {numref}`thingravlens` -- the light will bend from *all* directions passing around the lens.
+In fact, it's not just two $\pm$ solutions in this case -- if the three are perfectly lined up, then there is no preferred direction that defines any particular plane in which to draw a diagram like {numref}`thingravlens` -- the light will bend from *all* directions passing around the lens.
 In such a case of perfect alignment,